Ericsson/ecchronos/docs/ARCHITECTURE.md

 (96, 98]
 (98, 100]

-### Details

-Sub-ranges are handled in two parts, one part is while building an internal state of the repair history and the other is while performing the repairs.

 #### Repair history

+Sub-ranges are handled in two parts, one part is building an internal state of the repair history and the other is performing the repairs.
-While building the internal repair history state all sub-ranges which are fully contained within a local virtual node is collected from the repair history.
+While building the internal repair history state all sub-ranges which are fully contained within a local virtual node are collected from the repair history.
 This means that for a virtual node (1, 5] it will collect ranges such as (1, 3] and (2, 4].
 It will not collect (0, 3] since it is not fully contained in the virtual node even though it is intersecting it.